 Planning a trip to Singapore?
-Check out our comprehensive list of the 20 tourist attractions you need to see while you’re in the Lion City.
+Check out our comprehensive list of the top tourist attractions you need to see while you’re in the Lion City.
 From the great outdoors to island life, there are so many things to see and do.
 Did you know you can now travel with Culture Trip?
 Book now and join one of our premium small-group tours to discover the world like never before.

-Located in two buildings, the former Supreme Court and the former City Hall, the National Gallery Singapore presents modern art by South-East Asian artists.
-Featuring a diverse mix of up-and-coming and established artists from the region.
+Located in two buildings, the former Supreme Court and the former City Hall, the National Gallery Singapore presents a collection of modern art by artists across Southeast Asia.
+The gallery showcases the works of both up-and-coming and established artists from the region.
 Be sure to visit the newly opened galleries showcasing Chinese Ink Art, and don’t miss the rooftop sculpture garden featuring works by Vietnamese-born Danish artist Danh Vo.

 Singapore’s largest museum, the National Museum of Singapore houses two main galleries: the Singapore Living Galleries with exhibitions on food, photography, film, and fashion, and the History Gallery, which traces the island’s history from the 14th century.